min2ha/ukwa-site/content/target/68132/index.en.md

   "subject": "Brexit : Impact on the Republic of Ireland" }

-# Dáil Éireann debates: 21 June 2018: Address by Mr. Jean-Claude Juncker, President of the European Commission

 Discussion of the implications of the UK's vote to leave the European Union for Ireland and the peace process.